prabindh/peemuperf/README.md

 Validation
 =========
-Tested on kernel 3.2, with gcc4.5 toolchain
+Tested on kernel 3.2, with gcc4.5 toolchain.

 Validated on AM335x (OMAP3/Beagle variants will work) - for Cortex-A8.
 Cortex-A9 has larger counter list, and will also work

 Limitations
 ===========
-Interrupts not enabled and not supported, so watchout for overflow flags manually
+PMU interrupts not enabled and not supported, so watchout for overflow flags manually

 ===
 prabindh@yahoo.com